-Withdrawal from Class: Withdrawal is the process through which a student officially notifies the Registrar or regional campus of their intent to not attend a class or classes after the drop period is over.
-Withdrawals are recorded on the student's official transcript as a W.

-Withdrawals can be processed via the student's MyLaVerne account.
+Withdrawal from Class: Withdrawal is the process through which a student officially notifies the

+Registrar or Regional Campus of their intent to not attend a class or classes after the drop period is over.
+Withdrawals are recorded on the student's official transcript as a W. Withdrawals can be processed via the student's MyLaVerne account.

 The withdrawal period for terms and semesters is indicated below:

-- The withdrawal period for a term or semester class that is 10 weeks in length or greater begins the 8th workday (Monday through Friday) of the term or semester, excluding university holidays and continues through 60% of the term or semester.
+- 1. The withdrawal period for a term or semester class that is 10 weeks in length or greater begins the 8th workday (Monday through Friday) of the term or semester, excluding university holidays and continues through 60% of the term or semester.
 CAPA Weekend Cycles and Accelerated term students may also withdraw from classes beginning the 8th day of the term dates through 60% of the term. - 2.
 The withdrawal period for January Interterm begins the 5th workday of the term and continues through 60% of the term.

-Students can submit their request to withdraw in person, by phone, e-mail, letter, or fax to the Registrar or regional campus center.
+Students can submit their request to withdraw in person, by phone, e-mail, letter, or fax to the Registrar or Regional Campus.
 Students should view the academic calendar for their semester/term to determine the last day to withdraw.

-A student who fails to withdraw officially from a registered course will receive a failing grade (NCR, F, WF, WNC) Faculty are required to submit a student's last date of attendance for all students who stop attending classes prior to the last day to withdraw.
+A student who fails to withdraw officially from a registered course will receive a failing grade (NCR, F, WF, WNC).
+Faculty are required to submit a student's last date of attendance for all students who stop attending classes prior to the last day to withdraw.

 The University assumes that the student who drops or withdraws during a term or semester will return the following term or semester.
-A student not intending to return to the University of La Verne in the following term or semester needs to follow the Official Withdrawal process from the University or Leave of Absence procedures outlined in the appropriate section below.
+A student not intending to return to the University of La Verne in the following term or semester needs to follow the Official Withdrawal process.

-Students should be aware that dropping or withdrawing from classes may impact normal progress toward a degree, and may have significant consequences for financial aid, major completion, and graduation.
-Students should seek out their academic advisor for guidance and consult, where appropriate, with the Financial Aid office.

-Complete Drop and Withdrawal procedures can be found at laverne.edu/registrar/, including applicable deadlines.
+Students should be aware that dropping or withdrawing from classes may impact normal progress toward earning a degree, and may have significant consequences for financial aid, major completion, and graduation.
+Students should seek out their academic advisor for guidance and consult, where appropriate, with the Financial Aid Office.
+Complete Drop and Withdrawal procedures can be found at at laverne.edu/registrar, including applicable deadlines.

-Statute of Limitation

-The University of La Verne has a Statute of Limitation policy that limits the time period a student can submit appeals in regards to retroactive registration/add/drops/withdrawal, extensions of time on INC/IP as well as submission of grades.
-The policy can be found under the Academic Appeal section of this catalog.
+Statute of Limitations: The University of La Verne has a Statute of Limitation policy that limits the time period a student can submit appeals concerning retroactive registration/adds/drops/withdrawals, extensions of time on INC/IP, extension of time for degree completion, as well as submission of grades.
+The policies can be found under the Academic Appeal section of this catalog.

 Leave of Absence: A traditional undergraduate student who finds it necessary to interrupt his or her studies at the University of La Verne and desires to return may apply to the Office of Academic Advising for a Leave of Absence (LOA) prior to leaving the University.
 The LOA form requires signatures from the Offices of the Registrar, Student Accounts, Financial Aid, and Academic Advising.
-With an LOA, an undergraduate student may be absent for no more than two semesters (fall/spring).
+With an LOA, an undergraduate student may be absent for no more than two semesters.
 A graduate student may be absent for up to four semesters without reapplying for admission.
-A graduate student who wishes to submit an LOA should initiate the process with their respective program of study, seeking signatures from their academic advisor or designated academic dean, including the offices of the Registrar, Student Accounts, and Financial Aid.
+A graduate student who wishes to submit an LOA should initiate the process with their respective program of study, seeking signatures from their academic advisor or designated academic dean, including the Offices of the Registrar, Student Accounts, and Financial Aid.